 Ashborn Five-String Fretless Banjo

-- This banjo was made by James Ashborn of Wolcottville, Connecticut around 1852-1875.
-It has 12 brackets, stained maple neck, rosewood veneer fingerboard, and a stained maple hoop.
-The peghead is stamped: "J. ASHBORN PATENT 1852." which is a patent for an improved tuning peg, U.S. Patent #9,268, September 21, 1852.
+This banjo was made by James Ashborn of Wolcottville, Connecticut around 1852-1875.
+It is a Five-String Fretless Banjo, with 12 brackets, stained maple neck, rosewood veneer fingerboard, and a stained maple hoop.
+The peghead is stamped:

 - Currently not on view